bergheil/ums/readme.md

 ## Laravel sample application - User Management System

 Simple app written in Laravel for user management.
-The app uses a SQLite database stored in the database file database\database.sqlite.
+The app uses a SQLite database stored in the database file **database\database.sqlite**.
 Here you can find a simple graph illustrating the [domain model](./resources/assets/other/UMS-Domain_model.png) and the [ER Database chart](./resources/assets/other/UMS-Domain_model.png).